CodedSakura/python-command-select/README.md

 # Structure

-The `nodes` variable is the one that holds the information about the display and execution
+The `nodes` variable in `nodes.py` is the one that holds the information about the display and execution

 ## Selectable